• CHILDREN

 • Join Us

-Home > Resources for Young People > Worry
+Home > CBT Worksheets for Young People > Worry

 Worry

-Our worry collection is designed to help practitioners and young people work together to understand and manage worry through structured, engaging CBT activities.
+Our worry collection supports therapists to help young people understand and manage worry using structured CBT activities.

 Worry: What’s it like?